keesey/dt-angular-ui-bootstrap/README.md

 dt-angular-ui-bootstrap
 =======================

-TypeScript Declarations for Angular UI Bootstrap from DefinitelyTyped
+TypeScript Declaration for Angular UI Bootstrap from DefinitelyTyped